 Obviously, credit card companies had an incentive to ensure data was secure in order to limit their liability for fraud.
 But what’s the liability for breaches of personally identifiable information (PII)?
 Until recently, there was very little.
 One of the reasons was that we simply didn’t realize the data was valuable.

 Around the same time credit card protections were being implemented in 2006, Facebook was ramping up.
 While we understood that credit cards could be stolen and used to purchase goods, we were putting our names, our hometowns, our mother’s names, our dog’s names, our employers, our favorite restaurants out there for the world to see without a thought for what could be done with this data.

-It’s Finally Less Costly to Protect PII Than to Lose It
+It Finally Costs Less to Protect PII Than to Lose It